IBM-Cloud/ibm-cloud-cli-sdk/CONTRIBUTING.md

 #### Unit Test

 Make sure you have good unit test.
 Run `go test -cover $(go list ./...)`, and ensure coverage is above 80% for major packages (aka packages other than i18n, fakes, docs...).

+#### Secret Detection
+This project uses the IBM Detect Secrets Module.
+Install the module, by following these [instructions](https://github.com/ibm/detect-secrets#installupgrade-module).
+Once installed, enable the pre-commit secret detection hook by following these [instructions](https://github.com/ibm/detect-secrets#installupgrade-module) to ensure no secrets are committed to this repo.

 #### Commit Message